 Continue reading “Rise of the Machines – Why do old things matter?”

 I am a Linux sysadmin.
 I currently work in the security industry, but I’ve worked in a lot of verticals in my career.
 Banking was the most regulated, defence was the most secure and entertainment was the scariest.
 Terrifying.

 I’m a capital ‘ST’ STEM guy.
 I love science and technology and how it changes the way in which we interact with the world.
 I don’t know much about engineering and my math skills are tragic.
 I have a college diploma in Computer Information Systems, and I have been in this field long enough to figure out that a deeper understanding of the science of computing is required in order to continue doing interesting things.
 To that end, I’m in the middle of a Comp Sci degree.
 For kicks I do things like maintain a Fidonet BBS.
 My personal blog is here and I write security and privacy related articles for Comparitech here.
+I also do a weekly-ish tech-ish podcast with my wife called The JaK Attack! podcast here.
 Here’s a list of some other things I’ve done that may or may not interest you.